Southbank Place is a new mixed-use development in London SE1.

 Two Southbank Place

 284,140 sq ft steel and glass office building designed by Kohn Pedersen Fox Associates.
-Number of floors: 15 office + 1 amenity/winter garden.
+A number of floors: 15 office + 1 amenity/winter garden.

 The location formerly housed the Festival of Britain and provides an exciting opportunity to extend the South Bank's cultural legacy, inspiring a development with modernity, vision and innovation at its heart.